jlaundre/ezCatalog/README.md

 ## Usage for Your Site

 1. Fork this GitHub repository.
+2. Once the repository is forked, go to **Actions** and enable GitHub Actions for your repository.
+This is a security requirement imposed by GitHub on forked repositories that include GitHub Action workflows.
-2. Initialize GitHub Pages for your fork.
+3. Initialize GitHub Pages for your fork.
 Go to **Settings > Pages** and select **Source** to be "Deploy from a branch" and **Branch** to be `/root` of the main branch.
-3. Construct a filter query to identify your data in the EDI Repository and to be listed in your catalog using one of the following options:
+4. Construct a filter query to identify your data in the EDI Repository and to be listed in your catalog using one of the following options:
    - **Unique Keyword**  - A unique keyword identifying your research group and published in the metadata of each of your EDI data packages can be used as a filter.
 For example, the research lab of Cayelan Carey publishes data with the keyword "Carey Lab" and the filter query `'&fq=keyword:"Carey Lab"'` returns all their data.
    - **Data Package Identifiers** - A list of data package identifiers in the form _id:scope.identifier_.
 For example, `'&q=id:edi.23+id:edi.101+id:edi.845'`returns the newest versions of data packages: `edi.23`, `edi.101`, and `edi.845`.
    - **Scope** - For LTER only.
 The scope identifying your LTER site.
 For example, `'&fq=scope:knb-lter-cap'` returns all data of the Central Arizona-Phoenix LTER.
-4. Add the filter query to `config.txt` and commit the changes.
+5. Add the filter query to `config.txt` and commit the changes.
-5. Use GitHub **Actions** to build your catalog with the [build_catalog](https://github.com/LTER-ARC/ezCatalog/actions/workflows/build_catalog.yml) workflow.
+6. Use GitHub **Actions** to build your catalog with the [build_catalog](https://github.com/EDIorg/ezCatalog/blob/master/.github/workflows/build_catalog.yml) workflow.
 Go to **Actions** and under **Workflows** select **Build catalog**, then **Run workflow**.
 Wait for the workflow to complete, then click the **Live demo** page to see your catalog (it may take a few minutes to update).
 Subsequent pushes to your fork will automatically rerun the `build_catalog` workflow.
-6. Copy the HTML snippet below and paste it into the body of your webpage.
+7. Copy the HTML snippet below and paste it into the body of your webpage.
 This will reference the catalog hosted on GitHub Pages from within your website.
 ```
 <iframe loading="lazy" src="https://LTER-ARC.github.io/ezCatalog/public/arc-data-catalog.html" scrolling="no" allow="fullscreen" width="100%" height="2700px"></iframe>
 ```